CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## 1. Prepare your Singularity images on your local environment

 Singularity containers can't be built directly on Puhti.
-So one has to build and copy singularity container(s) of nextflow pipeline from your local environment to Puhti.
+So one has to build and copy singularity container(s) of nextflow pipeline from your local environment to Puhti supercomputer.

 Here are some options for preparing your singularity image:

 - Build a Singularity image on your local system  and then copy it to Puhti
 - Convert a Docker image to Singularity on your local system and then copy it to Puhti.
 - Copy a Singularity image from a container registry to Puhti.

 You can also use cPouta environment at CSC to build singularity images.

 !!!
 Note: Singularity is installed only on compute nodes in Puhti and cannot be executed/tested on login nodes.

 ## 2. Login to Puhti supercomputer

-SSH into the login node of Puhti cluster (More instructions [here](../../computing/overview.md))
+SSH into the login node of Puhti cluster (See instructions [here](../../computing/overview.md))

 ```
 ssh <csc_username>@puhti.csc.fi